Qiskit/qiskit-metapackage/docs/deprecation_policy.rst

       """
       # ... the rest of the function ...

-In particularly situation where a deprecation or change might be a major disruptor for users, a *migration guide* might be needed.
+You should also document the deprecation in the changelog by using Reno.
+Explain the deprecation and how to migrate.

-Once the migration guide is written and published, deprecation messages and documentation can link to it.
+In particular situations where a deprecation or change might be a major disruptor for users, a *migration guide* might be needed.
+Once the migration guide is written and published, deprecation messages and documentation should link to it (use the ``additional_msg: str`` argument for ``@deprecate_arg`` and ``@deprecate_func``).